calebbrenden/my-site/contact.md

 layout: page
 title: CONTACT
 sidebar_link: true
-description: this is a page with a contact form to request photo or video services. this will send an email directly to me.
+description: this is a page with a contact form to request photography or videography services. this will send an email directly to me.
 author: Caleb Brenden
 ---

 <h1 class="page-title">CONTACT</h1>

-<p align="center">If you need to get in touch with me, please fill out the form below.
-Please include your name, email, and message.
-I'll get back to you as soon as I can!
+<p align="center">To get in touch with Caleb or inquire about photography or videography sessions, fill out the form below!
+Please be sure to include your name, email, and what type of work you are looking for.</p>

 <form class="contact-form" action="https://formspree.io/calebbrenden@unm.edu.com"